 As soon as you type a zero(s) before number, Excel will display a small green triangle in the top-left corner of the cell indicating that something is wrong with the cell contents.
 To remove that triangle, select the cell(s), click the warning sign, and then click Ignore Error.

 Another way to keep leading zeros in Excel is to prefix a number with an apostrophe (').
 For example, instead of typing 01, type '01.
 In this case, you don't need to change the cell's format.

 Bottom line: This simple technique has a significant limitation - the resulting value is a text string, not number, and consequently it cannot be used in calculations and numeric formulas.
-If that's not what you want, then change only the visual representation of the value by applying a custom number format as demonstrated in the next example.
+If that is not what you want, then change only the visual representation of the value by applying a custom number format as demonstrated in the next example.

-This method is best to be used in situations when you work with a numeric dataset and the results should be numbers, not text.
 To display leading zeroes, apply a custom number format by performing these steps:

 - Select a cell(s) where you want to show leading zeros, and press Ctrl+1 to open the Format Cells dialog.

 - Type a format code in the Type box.